 Long Term and Short Term Investments

-which term 150x150 Long Term and Short Term InvestmentsMost of the time when we are discussing with clients, their first question is ” Where should I invest my money to get the best return”.
+Most of the time when we are discussing with clients, their first question is ” Where should I invest my money to get the best return”.
 If you are a regular reader of our articles, then even you will be able to answer this question that Returns are not the goals in Investment.
-But this time around, we will explain a bit how to invest for short term goals and how to invest for long term goals.
+But this time around, we will explain a bit how to invest for short-term goals and how to invest for long-term goals.

-What is Long term & Short term
+What are Long term investments & Short term Investments?

 We will try to understand it by analogy